 Guo-fu Hu, PhD

-Professor of Medicine, Tufts University of Medicine; Principal Investigator, Molecular Oncology Research Institute
+Professor of Medicine, Tufts University of Medicine; Principal Investigator, Division of Hematology Oncology

 Department + Services

 Our primary interest is the mechanism of action of angiogenin (ANG), a 14kDa angiogenicribonuclease.
-ANG is up-regulated in various human cancers and is mutated iin some amyotrophic lateral sclerosis (ALS) patients.
+ANG is up-regulated in various human cancers and is mutated in some amyotrophic lateral sclerosis (ALS) patients.

 A unique feature of ANG, which distinguishes it from the other angiogenic factors, is that it not only triggers signal transduction in endothelial cell, but is also translocated to the nucleus to directly stimulate ribosomal RNA (rRNA) transcription. rRNA are essential components of ribosomes that are crucial for cell growth, maintenance, and survival.
 Thus, ANG-mediated rRNA transcription is essential for other angiogenic factors to stimulate angiogenesis.